 Look Ahead & Plan

-Before even starting a mogul run, plan out your first couple turns so you can get in a rhythm.
-Try to find a line that has consistency between each mogul in terms of their size and distance between them.
-While planning, also look out for signs of early season conditions, like rocks, stumps, or trees.
+Before even starting a mogul run, plan out your first couple of turns so you can get in a rhythm.
+Try to find a line that has a consistency between each mogul in terms of their size and distance between them.
+While planning, also lookout for signs of early season conditions, like rocks, stumps, or trees.

 To start, it’s a good idea to take your time and go over a couple of moguls before changing directions.
 This way you can control your speed and get the feel of the moguls.
 Once you’re in the groove, you can start doing zipper lines: a technique where you go down the run with tight turns (like how they do it at the Olympics).

 Keep looking forward and remember to plan for the next moguls coming up so you can get your body in position.

 You’ve probably heard the phrase “life is all about balance” plenty of times.
 When someone says that, they’re actually only talking about skiing moguls.
 The best ways to maintain balance are to keep tension in the core, put your hands out in front of you, and turn with your legs, not your upper body.

 Trying to turn with your shoulders will throw you off balance faster than losing a toupee in a blizzard.
 Your upper body should be positioned over the middle of your skis or board, and stay relatively still.

 Your knees should act as shock absorbers when going down a bump run.
 Try to keep your skis or board touching the surface of the snow at all times, while also trying to keep your head and body at the same level, instead of bobbing up and down with each mogul.

 We’ll give you a hint, you shouldn’t be going through moguls.
 Depending on the size of the mogul, and the speed you want to go, going around or over are both possible ways of going about it.

 The easiest way is to go over the mogul, then when heading into the trough, let the bump help you turn into the next bump.